ReStoreCpp/ReStore/README.md

 Therefore, applications have to continue working with the remaining resources.
 This requires redistributing the workload and that the non-failed processes reload the lost data.
 ReStore is a C++ header-only library for MPI programs that enables recovery of lost data after (a) process failure(s).
-By storing all required data in memory via an appropriate data distribution and replication, recovery is substantial faster than with standard checkpointing schemes that rely on a parallel file system.
+By storing all required data in memory via an appropriate data distribution and replication, recovery is substantially faster than with standard checkpointing schemes that rely on a parallel file system.
 As you as the application programmer can specify which data to load ReStore also supports shrinking recovery instead of recovery using spare compute nodes.

 ## Including ReStore into your application